 - In Frosting - One of my favorite ways to use brown butter in buttercream, like my Brown Butter Cream Cheese Frosting.
 It takes any frosting recipe to a whole new level, plus the little brown specks show through in the frosting and look so pretty and unique.
 Try pairing with my Banana Cupcakes or Chai Cake!

-Because browning removes about 15% of moisture, add 1 tablespoon of extra liquid per cup of butter replaced to keep the recipe balanced.
+Add 1 tablespoon of milk or water for every 113g / 1 stick of butter replaced to keep the recipe balanced.

 Storage